I can tell an entire story about my life by describing my relationship with my body.

 My attitude towards my body was tentative at first, but over time trust developed and we came back together, my body and me.
 Now I cultivate a relationship with my body, trusting its wisdom, at times more than my cognitions and emotions.
 And like a good friend does, I approach my body with compassion rather than objectification, or at least I try to.
 Still, though, I hope to be beautiful.
 (Some things never change.)
 But feeling beautiful is much more rewarding.

 I feel I’ve come full circle, back to the child who once wondered about the mystery of being alive.
 I wish I had regained this relationship earlier.
-I think this is what many of us want when we decide to focus on recovery from sexual abuse: we want our innocence back — that mindset of a hopeful child unscathed by cruelty, and the cynicism and distrust left in its wake.
+I think this is what many of us want when we decide to focus on recovery from sexual trauma: we want our innocence back — that mindset of a hopeful child unscathed by cruelty, and the cynicism and distrust left in its wake.
 I believe the only way we can reclaim that childlike innocence is through the relationship we foster with our bodies.

 Peter Levine wrote, “Trauma is something that happens initially to our bodies and our instincts.
 Only then does its effects spread to our minds, emotions, and spirits.”
-Unless we have a physical injury, how many of us think about repairing our bodies after sexual abuse, or our relationship with embodiment?
+Unless we have a physical injury, how many of us think about repairing our bodies after sexual trauma, or our relationship with embodiment?
 If you’re like me, you want to silence the signs of trauma, numb your own natural physiological processes, and focus instead on the image of you: looking fine even if you’re devastated inside.

 There are good reasons to avoid the body after trauma, even reject it.
 It holds painful memories and thus doesn’t feel safe.
 It holds shame too.
 Maybe you take care of your body, or try to, anyway.
 However, even as many of us try to self-soothe and care for our bodies, our efforts aren’t usually about having a relationship with our bodies as much as hiding shame we associate with it.
 We might try to make ourselves beautiful, seek the fountain of youth, but not our youthful connection with ourselves.
 We may even focus on good health — getting enough sleep, exercising, and eating right.
 All this is good, but it won’t necessarily connect with the deep wonder of being alive and really loving our bodies.